 ‘Laughter is the best medicine’ thus mean that:

-- Laughter has the power to heal our bodies physically.
+- Laughter makes a person lively and high-spirited, and has the power to heal our bodies physically.

 - The state of happiness, joy and calmness has the ability to enhance our health, particularly emotional health.